amyliiu/league-of-legends-analysis/index.md

 ---
 layout: default
-title: Want to go pro in League of Legends?
+title: Do you want to go pro in League of Legends?
 Focus on these Features.
 ---

 ## Introduction

 ### Dataset Overview
-This project uses the 2025 League of Legends (LoL) dataset from the Oracle's Elixir dataset (https://oracleselixir.com/tools/downloads).
-It is a collection of all 2025 LoL matches updated once a day.
-Our dataset was downloaded March 25th, 2025 and only considers games played before then.
-It includes detailed team- and player-level data from professional games across multiple competitive tiers and regional splits.
+This project uses the 2025 League of Legends (LoL) dataset from the Oracle's Elixir dataset (https://oracleselixir.com/tools/downloads), which tracks all pro games played throughout the year.
+Our dataset was downloaded on March 25, 2025, and only includes matches played before that date.
+It contains detailed team and player-level data from games across multiple competitive tiers and regional splits.
 Each match contains statistics such as champion picks, total gold, kills, side selection (blue/red), and game results.
-The dataset is particularly rich for exploratory analysis, allowing us to investigate broader strategic patterns across teams and time.

-We chose the 2025 LoL data because it reflects the most p-to-date game meta and team rosters.
-Given the rapid evolution of the game, such as champion and item changes, using the most recent data ensures our analysis captures the current competitive landscape, making the results more applicable for understanding the true features that impact team wins in the modern meta.
+Specifically, we chose the 2025 LoL data because it reflects the most up-to-date game meta and team rosters.
+Because the game evolves quickly with frequent updates to champion and item abilities, using the most recent data ensures our analysis captures the current competitive landscape, making the results more applicable for understanding the true features that impact team wins in the modern meta.

-In the exploratory phase, we considered questions such as: How do certain teams in Tier 1 pick their champions?
-Does a team's side (blue or red) influence their selection?
-And does the split (e.g., Spring vs. Summer) affect how teams build their compositions?
-These questions guided our early data aggregations and visualizations, where we examined champion diversity, side preference, and changes in team strategies across splits.

 In this project, our analysis will address the key question **which features matter the most in determining team wins across a split?**
 We will explore different elements that may affect the number of team wins, including: